 On September 13, 2022, the Texas Workforce Commission’s (TWC) three-member Commission (Commission) approved amendments to TWC’s Chapter 809 Child Care Services rules at 40 Texas Administrative Code (TAC), Chapter 809.
 These amendments include changes necessary to implement House Bill 2607, 87th Texas Legislature, Regular Session (2021), which requires all CCS providers to participate in the Texas Rising Star program.
 The legislation creates a new entry level for CCS providers and requires all CCS providers to attain at least a Two-Star certification in the Texas Rising Star program.
 The approved rule amendments also standardize several policies at the state level to ensure greater consistency from CCS providers.

-Additionally, in July 2022, TWC selected a vendor to implement a new system, TX3C, to replace the child care program functions in The Workforce Information System of Texas (TWIST) and include a modernized process for capturing child care automated attendance.
-The automated attendance functionality of TX3C was deployed on May 17, 2023, and full case management functionality is scheduled to begin December 9, 2024.
+Additionally, in July 2022, TWC selected a vendor to implement a new system, Texas Child Care Connection (TX3C), to replace the child care program functions in The Workforce Information System of Texas (TWIST) and include a modernized process for capturing child care automated attendance.
+The automated attendance functionality of TX3C: KinderConnect was deployed on May 17, 2023, and full case management functionality began January 13, 2025.

-TWC has developed resources and guidance to support changes in the following provider-related areas:

-CCS provider data cleanup in TWIST

-Ongoing provider data entry requirements in TWIST and the Children’s Learning Institute (CLI) Engage system
+With the transition from TWIST to TX3C, changes were made to the process of updating quality ratings, which impact provider payment rates.
+TX3C manages provider quality ratings using an interface developed in partnership with Children’s Learning Institute (CLI).
+The CLI interface serves as the system’s primary tool for updating ratings within the TX3C database.
+When changes to a provider’s quality rating are entered into the CLI system, that information is transmitted to TX3C, updating the payment rates they receive.

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”